phmarcel0x/AI-ML-IAS-UofH-2024/6COM2007_IAS/coursework2/README.txt

 # 6COM2007 - Coursework 2: README
-# Author: Marcelo Hernandez
+# Author: Marcelo Hernandes
 # University of Hertfordshire - ID: 23033126
 # April 25, 2024

-Directory Structure

 Project Components
-~ Exploratory Data Analysis (EDA): This Jupyter notebook (exporatoryDA.ipynb) performs initial data loading, cleaning, and visual exploration of environmental data.
+~ Exploratory Data Analysis (EDA): This Jupyter notebook (exploratoryDA.ipynb) performs initial data loading, cleaning, and visual exploration of environmental data.
 ~ Intelligence: This Jupyter notebook (intelligence.ipynb) applies machine learning techniques using a RandomForestRegressor to predict satisfaction levels based on environmental factors.
-~ System Design: The simulation (systen.ipynb) models and predicts the effectiveness of real-time adjustments in a smart home environment, such as heating and ventilation, to optimize satisfaction.
+~ System Design: The simulation (systen.ipynb) models and predicts the effectiveness of real-time adjustments in a smart home environment, such as heating and ventilation, to optimise satisfaction.

 Libraries Required
 ~ Pandas for data manipulation.
-~ Matplotlib and Seaborn for data visualization.
+~ Matplotlib and Seaborn for data visualisation.
 ~ Scikit-learn for machine learning model development.
-~ Joblib for model serialization.
+~ Joblib for model serialisation.
 ~ Tkinter and Matplotlib's animation for creating interactive simulation GUIs.

 Installation and Setup